teodoran/csharp-werewolves/README.md

 csharp-werewolves
 =================
-_Code examples to go along with the talk ".NET - A guide to facing werewolves without silver bullets"_
+_Code examples to go along with the talk ".NET - A guide to facing werewolves without silver bullets"._
+_A Kahoot survey to go along with the talk can be found [here](https://play.kahoot.it/#/k/99986548-d14e-44ec-9fa1-22ebc99c8636)._

 Talk outline
 ------------